AckerlyXu/heima/articles/media-services/media-services-concepts.md

 When working with Media Services it is recommended to encode your mezzanine files into an adaptive bitrate MP4 set and then convert the set to the desired format using the [Dynamic Packaging](media-services-dynamic-packaging-overview.md).

 ### Streaming endpoint
 A StreamingEndpoint represents a streaming service that can deliver content directly to a client player application, or to a Content Delivery Network (CDN) for further distribution (Azure Media Services now provides the Azure CDN integration.)
 The outbound stream from a streaming endpoint service can be a live stream, or a video on demand Asset in your Media Services account.
-Media Services customers choose either a **Standard** streaming endpoint or one or more **Premium** streaming endpoints, according to their needs.
+Media Services customers choose a **Standard** streaming endpoint, according to their needs.
 Standard streaming endpoint is suitable for most streaming workloads.

 Standard Streaming Endpoint is suitable for most streaming workloads.
-Standard Streaming Endpoints offer the flexibility to deliver your content to virtually every device through dynamic packaging into HLS, MPEG-DASH, and Smooth Streaming as well as dynamic encryption for Microsoft PlayReady, Google Widevine, Apple Fairplay, and AES128.
+Standard Streaming Endpoints offer the flexibility to deliver your content to virtually every device through dynamic packaging into HLS, MPEG-DASH, and Smooth Streaming as well as dynamic encryption for Microsoft PlayReady, Apple Fairplay, and AES128.
 They also scale from very small to very large audiences with thousands of concurrent viewers through Azure CDN integration.
-If you have an advanced workload or your streaming capacity requirements don't fit to standard streaming endpoint throughput targets or you want to control the capacity of the StreamingEndpoint service to handle growing bandwidth needs,  it is recommended to allocate scale units(also known as premium streaming units).

 It is recommended to use dynamic packaging and/or dynamic encryption.

 >[!NOTE]
 >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the **Running** state.

-For more information, see [this](media-services-portal-manage-streaming-endpoints.md) topic.

 By default you can have up to 2 streaming endpoints in your Media Services account.
 To request a higher limit, see [Quotas and limitations](media-services-quotas-and-limitations.md).